 Hootenannies are one of Lamplighter's oldest traditions.
 Once a month, the entire school comes together in the Klyde Warren Auditorium to sing favorite Lamplighter songs.

-From aboriginal art to Chinese lanterns, you can visit over 20 countries in less than two hours.
-Lamplighter’s International Night allows families to "tour" the world, sample food, participate in craft projects, and enjoy live entertainment.
+International Night is a Lamplighter Parents' Association sponsored event held every Spring that allows families to "tour" the world, sample food, participate in craft projects, and enjoy live entertainment.

-Where are the freshest eggs in town?
-Right here at Lamplighter!
-Since its founding in l970, Lamplighter Layers, a chicken and egg corporation, has been operated by students in fourth grade.
-Students elect officers and serve each week as crew members responsible for the care of the chickens and the selling of eggs at carpool.
+Lamplighter Layers is a chicken-raising and egg-selling corporation operated by fourth grade students.
+As part of the entrepreneurial program, students elect officers and serve each week as crew members responsible for the care of the chickens and the selling of eggs at carpool.

-Square dancing is one of Lamplighter's most favorite traditions!
+Square dancing is Lamplighter's oldest and most favorite tradition!
 The Kindergarten students learn to swing their partners and square dance throughout the year.
-In the spring, cowboys and cowgirls in their full skirts perform their dance for parents and grandparents.
+In the Spring, the cowboys and cowgirls perform their dances for parents and grandparents.